 3. Admire The Beautiful Winter Illuminations

-Winter illuminations in Takayama are typically open to visit in early December to mid-February.
+Takayama winter illuminations are typically open to visit in early December to mid-February.

-Here is the list of winter illuminations to visit while in Takayama:
+Some of the winter illuminations to visit while in Takayama include:

 4. Visit Sakurayama Hachimangu Shrine